sprout-uci/pfb/README.md

 4- Right-click your FPGA and select "Program Device" to program the FPGA.

-## Description of Provided test application
+### Description of Provided test application named "test"

-	This is a sample application to test whether software is able to read GPIO or not.
+This is a sample application to test whether software is able to read GPIO after successful authorization by VERSA.
 If the provided AToken in the main.c file is generated from the application function of this test program, then VERSA grants privileges for this function to read GPIO and encryption key.
 The application (after authorization) reads the GPIO input and does One-Time-Pad encryption of it with the derived encryption key in eKR region.